Deban-H/Netflix-Clone/README.md

 - Can add backend support with Firebase/Auth0 for real user authentication
 - Can add a video streaming feature for complete functionality
 - Can build a personalized recommendation engine
-  (These features are part of the future development roadmap and have not yet been implemented due to time constraints.)
+  (These features are part of the future development roadmap made by me and have not yet been implemented due to time constraints.)

 ---